 A divorce not only kills the romance, but it can also disrupt you at work and in other aspects of your life.
 What’s more, a divorce isn’t only a breakup.
 It represents the end of something that used to be beautiful.
 It is perfectly natural to feel hurt during this period of your life as you take the time to heal.

-How to Stay Focused at Work When Going Through a Divorce
+How to Stay Focused at Work When You’re Going Through a Divorce

 It is very easy to tell yourself that you will keep things private during your divorce and not let your colleagues find out about your drama.
 It is common for a divorce to take a toll on your productivity, which means that you should use the help of the people around you to get better.

 Statistics say that the companies pay on average $83,000 per year on employee divorces.
 Moreover, when there is also a child involved, the custody disputes can increase the cost incurred by an organization.
-The employees may ask for more free days to deal with the disputes and can also have health problems because of stress.
+The employees may ask for more days off to deal with their divorce disputes and they can also develop stress-related health problems.